 Western Uganda is perhaps the "pearl" of the "Pearl of Africa" with its national parks, forests, lakes and the opportunity to go gorilla trekking and witness an abundance of other wildlife live and close-up.
 Its also an ideal base for visits to neighbouring Rwanda and Tanzania.
 Most people enter Uganda via Entebbe airport and a hotel room in that town can cost as little as £10 a night, including breakfast.
 Then its a simple matter of heading south and basing yourself in Mbarara or homestay accommodation in such central villages as Ruhanga where a traditional welcome awaits.
-Check out this site and pay a visit to the peaceful world of western Uganda with its rolling hills, mountains and fantastic hospitality!
-Come and join us for the experience of a lifetime!
+Check out this guide and pay a visit to the peaceful world of western Uganda with its rolling hills, mountains and fantastic hospitality!

 As yet largely uncommercialised,